Etiquette Old and New

 “Scratching, pinching, or lying down… should never be permitted in a mixed society of men and women.”

-“It is clear that nature has intended some things to be hidden… civilisation, removing farther and farther from nature yet not going against it, has added many more.
+“It's clear that nature has intended some things to be hidden… civilisation, removing farther and farther from nature yet not going against it, has added many more.
 In this respect civilisation has becomes second nature and what it has once concealed cannot be exposed without indelicacy.
-For instance, nothing is more beautiful than the bosom of a woman, and to a pure mind there is nothing shocking, but something touching indeed, in seeing a poor woman who has no bread to give it suckling her baby in public.”
+Take nothing is more beautiful than the bosom of a woman.
+And to a pure mind there's nothing shocking, but something touching indeed, in seeing a poor woman who has no bread to give it suckling her baby in public.”

 (Perhaps the Victorian babies whose mammies did have bread to give them were fitted with special Victorian teeth to masticate it, or is that bread-giving of the rich, the reason why so many died?)